riihikallio/VBA-content/VBA/Excel-VBA/articles/excel-improving-calcuation-performance.md

 - It was entered.
 - It was changed.
-- It is in an AutoFilter list and the criteria drop-down list was enabled.
+- It is in an AutoFilter list, and the criteria drop-down list was enabled.
 - It is flagged as uncalculated.

 A formula that is flagged as uncalculated is evaluated when the worksheet, workbook, or Excel instance that contains it is calculated or recalculated.